 Our auditions for the 2021-22 season have taken place and the majority of roles have now been cast.
 However, there are some roles still available in the productions displayed below.

-Here you will find audition information for our upcoming season, including the plays, audition pieces for different roles, directors’ contact details and what to do on the day.
+Here you will find production information, audition pieces and directors’ contact details.
 Are you keen to audition?
 Download your editable PDF audition form here >

 “We have all, at one time or another, been performers.”

 Production synopsis For the 2021 February production, we have Noël Coward’s provocative comedy Present Laughter.
 As he prepares to embark on an overseas tour to Africa, star of the London stage Garry Essendine’s colourful life is in danger of spiralling out of control.
 Engulfed by an escalating identity crisis as his many and various relationships compete for his attention, Garry’s few remaining days at home are a chaotic whirlwind of love, sex, panic and soul-searching.
 Present Laughter is a giddy and surprisingly modern reflection on fame, desire and loneliness.

 Below you can watch an interview with director Katie Webster on this production.
 You can also watch Katie’s original pitch for Present Laughter from our 2020 “Lockdown Launch”.
 (Please note that this video displays the original 2021 production dates).

 Henry Lyppiatt – 30s to 40s – Married to Joanna and oblivious to her affairs – for now!
 Dapper and proper, with a solidly stiff upper lip.
 Nice sized part with funny moments.

 Production synopsis Based on David Almond’s award-winning classic, which beat Harry Potter to win the coveted Whitbread Children’s Book Award, this story has been described as “Humorous, heart-stopping and haunting”.